meithan/AoC20/README.md

 *A more direct mathematical solution*

 After solving the problem I investigated what solutions there were to the general problem, as this is graph theory problem that most certainly been studied extensively.
-And I did find an "analytical" solution that exploits a ([property of the adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix#Matrix_powers)) that I dimly recall:
+And I did find an "analytical" solution that exploits a [property of the adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix#Matrix_powers) that I dimly recalled:

 > "If A is the adjacency matrix of the directed or undirected graph G, then the matrix A^n (i.e., the matrix product of n copies of A) has an interesting interpretation: the element (i, j) gives the number of (directed or undirected) walks of length n from vertex i to vertex j."